dejan2609/harshadranganathan.github.io/_posts/2019-01-01-building-publishing-facebook-messenger-bot.md

 In this example, we will use Node.js to build our bot which will respond to user's messages.

+Source code of the application can be found here -

+{% include repo-card.html repo="dbei-bot" %}

 ## Create a new Node.js project

 {% highlight bash %}